aishpant/attribute-documentation/README.md

 Some top of the mind tasks are:

-- [] spatch runs assuming 4 cores.
+- [ ] spatch runs assuming 4 cores.
 This should be corrected to match the developer's machine
-- [] support for verbose & quiet mode.
+- [ ] support for verbose & quiet mode.
 Some print statements are for debugging purpose and they should be printed in verbose mode only.
-- [] utilise all cores.
+- [ ] utilise all cores.
 The `git log -L` command in doc.py takes a _very_ long time to run.
 The script would be much faster if it runs in parallel.
+- [ ] code cleanup.
+Some for-loops can be replaced by list comprehensions.